UK’s leading retailers of clothing, foods and homeware rely on Empirix

 Marks & Spencer Money, the new name for Marks & Spencer Financial Services, is the financial services division of one of the UK’s leading retailers of clothing, foods and homeware, serving 10 million customers a week in over 360 stores.
 Since 1985, Marks & Spencer Money has offered its customers a range of financial solutions including a storecard, personal loans, car buying plan, life assurance and general insurance products.

-In 2003, the company offered 2.6 million carefully selected Charge card customers an upgrade to the “&more” Credit Card and loyalty scheme.
+The company offered 2.6 million carefully selected Charge card customers an upgrade to the “&more” Credit Card and loyalty scheme.
 To make certain that its new venture would live up to the company’s high standards for convenience and customer service, Marks & Spencer Money brought in Hammer On-Call, the hosted testing service from Empirix to make sure that its contact center ran at an optimal level.

 Marks & Spencer Money’s decision to upgrade store cards to credit cards meant a complex project for the company’s technical infrastructure team.
-Until 2003, Marks & Spencer Money’s contact center handled call volumes averaging some 40,000 calls per week.
+Previously, Marks & Spencer Money’s contact center handled call volumes averaging some 40,000 calls per week.
 Providing service and support for the new card initiative required the development of an enhanced contact center operation that could handle card upgrades and other card-related call volumes exceeding 10,000 calls an hour, with up to 1.5 million calls expected in the first eight weeks.

 Marks & Spencer Money set out to create a virtual contact centre (VCC) that could sort and deliver both voice and data to three different locations.
 The VCC would be deploying Web-based VoIP (Voice over Internet Protocol) technology on an unprecedented scale and complexity.